 Jefferies has adopted a "no business gift" policy.
 This means that Jefferies employees may not, directly or indirectly, give or permit to be given, anything of value, including gifts, gratuities, use of property or other goods or services to any client that is business related.
 This policy applies even if the employee pays for the gift personally and doesn't seek reimbursement from Jefferies.
 Jefferies employees may not accept or allow family members to accept, in the context of their employment with Jefferies, any benefit, including hospitality and gifts, from any person that does business with Jefferies that is excessive because of its nature, cost or frequency.
-If an employee receives a gift that is not excessive, he or she must report this gift to the Jefferies Compliance Department for inclusion in the Jefferies register of gifts.
+If an employee receives a gift that is not excessive but only marginal and in line with usual social behaviour, he or she must report this gift to the Jefferies Compliance Department for inclusion in the Jefferies register of gifts.

-Jefferies believes that appropriate entertainment of clients is a normal part of its business and provides opportunities to build relationships with those clients that foster the trust necessary for good business.
+Jefferies believes that appropriate entertainment of clients (such as non-excessive lunches) is a normal part of its business and provides opportunities to build relationships with those clients that foster the trust necessary for good business.
 Employees are always expected to use common sense when making decisions related to business entertainment and must bear in mind that their actions at all times reflect on Jefferies as well as themselves.